 4. Farrow & Ball Down Pipe

-Farrow & Ball describe this colour as 'a dramatic lead grey' – Down Pipe is the best Farrow & Ball colour option for making a statement in the hallway or bedroom, but now finding its way into living rooms, home offices and dining spaces, too.
+Farrow & Ball describe this colour as 'a dramatic lead grey'.
+Down Pipe is the best Farrow & Ball colour option for making a statement in the hallway or bedroom, but now finding its way into living rooms, home offices and dining spaces too.
+We love this colour in a kitchen, just pick the Wood & Metal finish and follow our guide to how to paint kitchen cabinets for a dramatic update.
 Deep, dark grey-black has been an on-trend colour for quite a few years now and shows no sign of going out of fashion.
 A characterful alternative to light neutrals, it works brilliantly combined with off-whites or pastels.

 Browse dark and atmospheric room design ideas to inspire your scheme.